Women's boxing: United Kingdom

 Women were allowed to competitively box for the first time at the Olympics during the 2012 Summer Olympics in London, producing the world's first 12 female Olympic medalist boxers.
 Representing Great Britain, Nicola Adams won the world's first Olympic women's boxing gold medal.
 This win also made her the first openly LGBT person to win an Olympic boxing gold medal.
+Also in 2012, Adams became the first female boxer to receive an award from the Boxing Writers' Club of Great Britain.
+Specifically, she was awarded the Joe Bromley Award for outstanding services to boxing.
+She was also the first woman ever to be invited to the club's awards ceremony.

 At the 2014 Commonwealth Games, Lauren Price became the first Welsh woman to win a boxing medal in the Commonwealth Games, winning a bronze.

 In 2019 English boxer Barbara Buttrick became one of the first three women boxers (and the first English woman boxer) elected to the International Boxing Hall of Fame; 2019 was the first year that women were on the ballot.

 In 2021, Lauren Price became the first Welsh boxer of any gender to win an Olympic gold medal.

 In 2022 two female boxers headlined at a major venue in the United Kingdom for the first time, which occurred at the O2 Arena.
 That fight was a title unification bout between Claressa Shields and Savannah Marshall.
 Shields won via unanimous decision with two judges scoring the fight 97–93 and one scoring it 96–94, all in favor of Shields to become the undisputed middleweight world champion.
 As well, the fight headlined the first all-female boxing card in the United Kingdom.
 Later in the year, Chantelle Cameron defeated Jessica McCaskill in a match held in Abu Dhabi, making Cameron the undisputed world light-welterweight champion and the United Kingdom's first undisputed female boxing world champion.

 Natasha Jonas won the British Boxing Board of Control’s 2022 British Boxer of the Year award, which made her the first woman to win the British Boxing Board of Control's British Boxer of the Year Award.

 On 6 May 2023, Lauren Price won the first British women's title fight in professional boxing history, becoming the first female British welterweight champion and the first woman to receive a Lonsdale Belt, by defeating Kirstie Bavington by unanimous points victory.

 In October 2023, Natasha Jonas became the first black woman to receive a manager's license from the British Boxing Board of Control.

 On 14 March 2024 it was announced that Lauren Price would challenge Jessica McCaskill for her WBA, IBO, and Ring female welterweight World titles on 11 May 2024 in Cardiff, Wales.
 Price won the contest by unanimous technical decision after an accidental clash of heads that took place in the fifth round caused an injury to McCaskill's eye and she was ruled unable to continue at the start of round nine.
 This win made Price Wales’ first female professional boxing world champion.